 In a world that is constantly changing, the faculty endeavors to provide students with the skills to adapt and to constantly be learning.
 This program will provide you with the skills to develop, design, test, and maintain computer software.

 Students in the Software Engineering major will take the common Computer Science/Math core, specific courses in their degree, as well as an application minor.
 Students will learn a variety of languages, design techniques, and foundational methods to give them the ability to constantly improve on future programs and software.
-This program emphasizes the processes of developing large-scale software projects focused on the end user.
+This program emphasizes team work and the processes of developing large-scale software projects focused on the end user.

 By participating in internships, students surround themselves within a professional environment while generating experience and future opportunity.
 While internships are not required in this program, students will understand their importance and pursue internship possibilities within Oskaloosa and other surrounding communities.
 Listed below are local companies who have worked with WPU students as interns:

 It's exciting being involved in a constantly changing field.
 Our graduates are applying their knowledge in areas as diverse as Financial Services, Communications, Management and Graduate School.

 WPU opened the doors of the Musco Technology Center in 2008.
 Within the building, students have access to state-of-the-art equipment and machinery, giving them practical experience before graduation.
 The Applied Technology Division holds most of its classes here, along with the Digital Communication program.